-Now, over ten years since he took out his training licence, Tom's committment to his vocation remains undimmed.
+Now, over ten years since he took out his training licence, Tom's commitment to his vocation remains undimmed.

 Both he and his wife, Elsa, devote themselves to the well being and development of the horses in their care.
 Racing has been central to both their lives since they were very young and running their own yard is a natural choice, now with the added dimension of being parents to their three year old son.